p4wnsolo/p4wnsolo-joyterm/README.md

 Testing DONE on Pi Zero W (I ran the scripts on my RPi0W P4wnP1 and changed the code to be cross-platform).

+To make the scripts compatible across Kali & Raspberry Pi, I used <a href="https://stackoverflow.com/questions/4028904/what-is-the-correct-cross-platform-way-to-get-the-home-directory-in-python">this code snippet from StackExchange</a>.

 ## 📁 Files included:
 The following list of files are required to run p4wnsolo-joyterm:
 ##### go.py – Adapted from a code snippet found somewhere